Frequently Asked Questions

 The WVID was created by an act of the Florida Legislature on June 17, 2004.

 The WVID was created to ensure a timely, cohesive, cost-effective, high-quality design and implementation of public infrastructure within Wellen Park.
-The WVID currently spans 12,444 acres within the City of North Port and unincorporated Sarasota County.
+The WVID currently spans more than 12,000 acres within the City of North Port and unincorporated Sarasota County.

-The district includes residential neighborhoods, commercial hubs, the Atlanta Braves’ spring training home and the soon-to-be completed Downtown Wellen.
+The district includes residential neighborhoods, commercial hubs, and the Atlanta Braves’ spring training home.
 The WVID gives thousands of acres of land their own identity, creating a sense of place that makes the community unique.

-The district covers more than 12,000 acres, including Gran Paradiso, IslandWalk, Oasis, Preserve, Renaissance, Tortuga, Avelina, Sunstone, Solstice, Gran Living, Gran Place, Wellen Park Golf & Country Club, Wisteria, Antigua and future residential neighborhoods.
+The district covers more than 12,000 acres, including Gran Paradiso, IslandWalk, Oasis, Preserve, Renaissance, Tortuga, Avelina, Sunstone, Solstice, Gran Living, Gran Place, Wellen Park Golf & Country Club, Wisteria, Antigua, Brightmore, Everly, Lapespur, Palmera, Lakeside, Oakbend, Bocca Royale at Wellen Park and future residential neighborhoods.
 It also includes commercial, retail and entertainment centers throughout the District.

 Sarasota National, Grand Palm and Boca Royale are not part of the WVID.